discordjs/guide/guide/message-components/select-menus.md

 ```

 :::tip
-Remember that if you have more than one select menu, each one will need it's own action row.
+Remember that if you have more than one select menu, each one will need its own action row.
 :::

 <!-- TODO: Update this section with a new image.
 Or make a component, idk